Nancy Ajram: 2015–present: The Voice Kids, Nancy 9, Nancy 10 and Nancy 11

 Ajram marked Mother's Day by releasing the song "Emmi" in March 2021.
 Between May and July 2021, she released four promotional singles from her upcoming tenth album.
 The album titled Nancy 10 was released on July 10, 2021.

 On 25 July 2022, Ajram's single "Sah Sah" became the first Arabic language song to enter Billboards Dance/Electronic Songs featuring American DJ Marshmello.

 Nancy Ajram released her eleventh studio album, Nancy 11, on July 17, 2025.
-The album explores the concepts of duality and self-love.
-It achieved strong chart success, reaching the top ten in Lebanon, Yemen, Jordan, Algeria, Tunisia, Oman, Egypt, Saudi Arabia, Kuwait, Bahrain, Finland, Turkmenistan and Qatar, and peaking at number one in Lebanon, Yemen, Algeria, Saudi Arabia and Qatar.
+A love letter to her husband, children, and her fans, the album includes 11 songs ranging from rhythmic to romantic and dramatic, reflecting the personal and media attention surrounding Ajram following the 2020 home intrusion incident and subsequent divorce rumors.
+It achieved strong chart success, reaching the top ten in Algeria, Bahrain, Egypt, Finland, Jordan, Kuwait, Lebanon, Oman, Qatar, Saudi Arabia, Tunisia, Turkmenistan, and Yemen, and peaking at number one in Algeria, Lebanon, Qatar, Saudi Arabia, and Yemen.

 Shortly thereafter, on 5 November 2025, Ajram made history with her first-ever concert in Indonesia, performing at Istora Senayan Arena in Jakarta.
 The show drew thousands of fans, featured a rotating stage and a setlist of around 18 of her biggest hits, and even included a surprise duet with Indonesian star Ayu Ting Ting on “Ma Tegi Hena”.
 Media observers noted that this performance marked the first major concert in Southeast Asia by an Arab artist, further cementing Nancy Ajram’s status as an established international icon.

+On 11 November 2025, Ajram released the music video for “Ya Albo”, which became the first single from the album.
+A month later, on 11 December, she released the music video for “Sidi Ya Sidi” as the second single from the album.

+In May 2026, Ajram embarked on the Nancy 11 World Tour.
+The tour is expected to span five continents through July 2027.